Disabled Pool Access

 DISABLED POOL ACCESS

-ADA regulations require that public swimming pools have a second means of access, such a lift or ramp, for the disabled.
+Request for Accommodation.
+ADA regulations require that public swimming pools provide a second means of access, such as a pool lift or ramp, for people with disabilities.
 This requirement does not apply to HOA swimming pools unless the association has opened its pool to the public.
+Even so, if a disabled person wants to install a lift so he/she can use the pool and are willing to do so at his/her own expense, the board should allow it.
+Boards are required to reasonably accommodate requests whenever possible.

 Adams Stirling PLC